 Methods for Protein Purification in Biotechnology

-An important part of biotechnology research is to use protein engineering techniques to design or modify proteins with optimized properties for specific industrial applications.
-To do this scientists must be able to isolate and purify proteins of interest so their conformations, substrate specificities, reactions with other ligands, and specific activities can be studied.
+An important part of biotechnology research is using protein engineering techniques to design or modify proteins with optimized properties for specific industrial applications.
+To do this, scientists must be able to isolate and purify proteins of interest so their conformations, substrate specificities, reactions with other ligands, and specific activities can be studied.

 The degree of protein purity required depends on the intended end use of the protein.
 For some applications, a crude extract is sufficient.
 However, for other uses, such as in foods and pharmaceuticals, a high level of purity is required.
 To achieve this several protein purification methods are typically used, in a series of purification steps.